patrickthesailorman/msl-pages/README.md

 ### Installation

 When you checkout the project for the first time, run `npm install`.
 This will install `npm` dependencies as well as trigger `bower install` for installing bower dependencies.

-### Testing

-Project is tested with `karma` with `jasmine` framework and `eslint` for reporting on patterns.
-You can run tests and pattern reporting by simply calling `npm run test`.
-Note that if `eslint` fails then tests will not be triggered.
-You can also use `npm run autotest` for automated test runs when some source files changes.

-#### Functional Testing

-Project is tested with `jasmine` using `protractor` framework.
-First, you need to start webdriver-manager by calling `npm run webdriver-start`.
-Then run `npm run dev -mock`.
-Finally run the tests by calling `npm run protractor`.
-The tests will run in the different browsers(Chrome, Firefox, Safari and Internet Explorer).
+See build for further instructions.

 ### Build